Inclement Weather? If Brighton Area Schools are closed, our evening classes are cancelled and every attempt will be made to reschedule.

 More info at: Instructor Background Link

 Caution: Fraud alert!
 The Results Dog Training name, handouts and advertising material and even a previous address (!) has been used by others doing in home consultations, personal training and other group classes.
-Note Mary T. Ratelle does all instruction, staff is not employed.
+Note I, Mary T. Ratelle do all instruction, staff is not employed.

 If my name is used by another, do not write a check!
 Do get pertinent information, copy driver license if possible and get license plate information.
 If possible, take a picture!
 Please advise if you receive material with my name.
 Thank you!